Cascading/cascading-hive/README.md

 has the following major features:

 - running Hive queries within a Cascade
-- reading from Hive tables within a Cascading Flow
+- reading from Hive tables within a Cascading Flow (including [transactional tables](https://cwiki.apache.org/confluence/display/Hive/Hive+Transactions))
 - writing/creating Hive tables from a Cascading Flow
 - writing/creating partitioned Hive tables from a Cascading Flow
 - deconstructing a Hive view into Taps